What will they think of next?

 Tip: If anyone's looking for a really fun, lovely Austen nonfiction, Margaret Sullivan's JANE AUSTEN HANDBOOK (also on Stephanie's list) is excellent.
 And did I say funny?
 There's one line on page 92 that will make you howl with laughter.

-I am reading a lovely book by my friend Debbie Tenzer, called DO ONE NICE THING.
-If you've ever felt overwhelmed by all the suffering in the world and felt powerless to do anything about it, this book will help change all that.
+in the world and felt powerless to do anything about it, this book will help change

 Because there is something you can do.
 Even if you're as